 Local Knowledge Panels are crucial for brand searches.

 They help users find key information about local businesses such as their address, phone number, hours of operation, reviews and more.
 Having a local Knowledge Panel means you can better assist users in getting this information.
 They take up more screen real estate for branded queries, too.
+Similar to featured snippets, Local Knowledge Panels can take up a lot of real estate in the SERPs.

 There are a few common questions people will ask us at Go Fish Digital about this.
 They want to know “how can I get my business to appear in Google’s local Knowledge Panel?”
 We’re also often asked “if a local Knowledge Panel contains incorrect information, how can I get Google to change this?”